adrianb13/MERN-Lakers/README.md

 If any dependencies need updating, you can update using: npm audit fix

 This will install all the dependencies needed to run the web app.
-If all is installed correctly, you can run the app and test it using the following while in the root folder("ReactRedux-Lakers" folder):
+If all is installed correctly, you can run the app and test it using the following while in the root folder("MERN-Lakers" folder):

 node server.js